l300lvl/Show-Desktop-Button/README.md

 *icon credit madkristoff(thanks, this is _still_ the only icon created and submitted!)*
 credit: madkristoff, mbokil, simonthechipmunk, MGSE, erguille, mikechaberski, mathematicalcoffee, asan, spinus, Xes, gcampax, magcius.

+newest v18: stylesheet removed, now uses system style, more cleanup & notations.

-newest v17: placement option returns, left right or center only for now.
+v17: placement option returns, left right or center only for now.
 v16: skipped, bug on ego caused version jump. ego does not have editting or rebasing options
 v15: minimizes and restores only unminimized windows again, added gpl, more cleanup, 18 will fix icon and remove stylesheet probably
 v14: lots of cleanup, now an actual button that doesnt break keyboard/panel functionality, and major shoutouts to those that make this possible.

 v13: reimplimented entire structure based on shell changes since 3.12, this is now more of an actual button than ever(see wip branch too).